sebastipa/TOSCA/_sources/tosca_installation.rst.txt

 - HYPRE    : 2.20.0 (https://github.com/hypre-space/hypre/tree/master) (check version in /src/CMakeLists.txt).
 - HDF5     : 1.12.1 (https://www.hdfgroup.org/downloads/hdf5/).

-Prior to install TOSCA, we suggest to create a folder named ``Software`` inside ``$HOME``, where the PETSc, HYPRE and TOSCA directories will be located.
+Prior to install TOSCA, we suggest to create a folder named ``software`` inside ``$HOME``, where the PETSc, TOSCA and potentially other libraries directories will be located.
 In order to compile TOSCA on your system, please follow these steps:

 1. Check your compiler version with ``gcc --version``
-2. Download PETSc into ``$HOME/Software/``
+2. Download PETSc into ``$HOME/software/``
-3. Download HYPRE into ``$HOME/Software/``
-4. Download Open MPI: you can download the binaries or compile from source (the latter is recommended if using ``environment-modules`` e.g. on an HPC architecture).
+3. Download Open MPI: you can download the binaries or compile from source (the latter is recommended if using ``environment-modules`` e.g. on an HPC architecture).
    If you have only one version of Open MPI installed on your system in the ``/usr`` directory (installed using sudo for example), you can omit the
-   ``--with-mpi-dir='your--path--to--mpicc'`` at point 4: Open MPI will be found by the library locator.
+   ``--with-mpi-dir='your--path--to--mpicc'`` at point 5: Open MPI will be found by the library locator.
+4. Download HYPRE into ``$HOME/software/``.
+This can be omitted if you use the ``--download-hypre`` option in the PETSc configure step (suggested).
+5. Download HDF5 into ``$HOME/software/``.
+This can be omitted if you use the ``--download-hdf5`` option in the PETSc configure step (suggested).
-5. Configure PETSc (will automatically compile HYPRE).
+6. Configure PETSc (will automatically compile HYPRE).
 We suggest the following configure options:

    .. code-block:: bash

-   	./configure --with-fc=0 --download-f2cblaslapack --download-hypre --with-64-bit-indices=1 --with-debugging=0
+   	./configure --with-fc=0 --download-f2cblaslapack --download-hypre --download-hdf5 --with-64-bit-indices=1 --with-debugging=0

    Note that other options are available.
-For example, if one wants to specify paths to already installed HYPRE and OpenMPI libraries, the options ``--with-mpi-dir='your--path--to--mpicc'`` and ``--download-hypre='your--path--to--hypre'`` can be used.
+For example, if one wants to specify paths to already installed OpenMPI libraries, the options ``--with-mpi-dir='your--path--to--mpicc'`` can be used.
+We strongly suggest to use the ``--download-hypre`` and ``--download-hdf5`` options, as they will download and compile the libraries automatically, making hte installation process easier.

-6. Make PETSc (PETSc will suggest a command after the configure, we advice to use that):
+7. Make PETSc (PETSc will suggest a command after the configure, we advice to use that):

    .. code-block:: bash

    	make all

-7. Check the PETSc installation (PETSc will suggest a command after compilation, we advice to use that):
+8. Check the PETSc installation (PETSc will suggest a command after compilation, we advice to use that):

    .. code-block:: bash

    	make check

-8. Save an environment variable that will tell TOSCA where PETSc is installed in your ``.bashrc``.
+9. Save an environment variable that will tell TOSCA where PETSc is installed in your ``.bashrc``.
 For HPC installations it might be a better practice to use the ``.bash_profile`` instead.

    .. code-block:: bash

-   	echo "export PETSC_DIR=$HOME/your--path--to--petsc" >> $HOME/.bashrc
+   	echo "export PETSC_DIR=$HOME/your--path--to--petsc--dir" >> $HOME/.bashrc

    or, for HPCs

    .. code-block:: bash

-   	echo "export PETSC_DIR=$HOME/your--path--to--petsc" >> $HOME/.bash_profile
+   	echo "export PETSC_DIR=$HOME/your--path--to--petsc--dir" >> $HOME/.bash_profile

-9. Save an environment variable that will tell TOSCA which PETSc architecture is required in your ``.bashrc``.
+10. Save an environment variable that will tell TOSCA which PETSc architecture is required in your ``.bashrc``.
 For HPC installations it might be a better practice to use the ``.bash_profile`` instead.

    .. code-block:: bash